davenquinn/xenoliths/paper/text/abstract.md

 Broadly the samples can be divided into two groups based on temperature of equilibration, which also manifest in trace-element patterns, Cr content in spinels, and Ca in olivine.
-Ca-in-olivine barometry and phase stability limits suggest that the xenoliths were sourced along a depth gradient in the 45-75 km range.
+Ca-in-olivine barometry and phase stability limits suggest a xenolith source in the 45-75 km depth range.
 This corresponds to regional geothermal gradients ranging from 70-90 mW/m2, broadly in agreement with regional heat flow measurements.
 The samples show variable depletion, with residual harzburgites at deeper depths.